Use SSL with Dispatcher using-ssl-with-dispatcher

 .

-Configuring SSL on the Render Computer configuring-ssl-on-the-render-computer
+Configure SSL on the render computer configuring-ssl-on-the-render-computer

 Configure SSL on the render instance using the rendercert.pem